salmankavanur/salmankavanur/README.md

 "Hi there! 👋 I'm Salman MP, a dedicated Web and Graphics Designer with a passion for crafting immersive digital experiences.
 Here's a glimpse into my world:

 🎨 **About Me**
 I thrive in the realms of web and media design, where I blend creativity with technology.
-My heart beats for PHP, HTML, CSS, and I find Laravel to be my most fascinating and preferred framework.
+My heart beats for PHP, HTML, and CSS, and I find Laravel to be an interesting framework I'm exploring.
 WordPress, on the other hand, holds a special place in my journey as it's where my passion meets experience in content management.

 💽 **Additional Expertise:**
 - **Library Digitalization:** Proficient in library digitalization using Koha, ensuring efficient management and accessibility of digital resources.